FK Dukla Prague: Club symbols and references

 The club wear yellow and red, the traditional colours of the club.
-In October 2008, the club wore black shirts in a league match against Most to commemorate the death of Josef Hájek, the man responsible for the return of league football to Dukla.
+In October 2008, the club wore black shirts in a league match against Baník Most to commemorate the death of Josef Hájek, the man responsible for the return of league football to Dukla.

 In 1986, British band Half Man Half Biscuit released "All I Want for Christmas is a Dukla Prague Away Kit" as a B-side to their single "The Trumpton Riots."
-The song has since become a favourite of fans, later appearing on The Trumpton Riots EP and reissues of Back in the DHSS, creating both a demand for Dukla Prague kits and a group of supporters of the club amongst the band's fanbase.
+The song has since become a cult favourite of fans, later appearing on The Trumpton Riots EP and reissues of Back in the DHSS, creating both a demand for Dukla Prague kits and a group of supporters of the club amongst the band's fanbase.

 Stadium

 Dukla play home matches at Stadion Juliska in the Dejvice area of Prague.
 Occasionally the club has used other stadiums, for example in 2011 Dukla used nearby Stadion Evžena Rošického for two matches due to redevelopment work at Juliska.